amusecode/amuse/doc/tutorial/c_code_old.rst

 Before we start
 ---------------

-This tutorial assumes you have a working amuse development build.
-Please ensure that amuse is setup correctly by installing the amuse-tests package and running 'nosetests' in the amuse directory.
+This tutorial assumes you have a working amuse environment.
+Please ensure that amuse is setup correctly by running 'nosetests' in the amuse directory.

 Environment variables